KelvinMitaki/busara/README.md

 <img src="images/6.png" alt="PROJECT_IMAGE">
 </a>

-If the survey data has already been submitted and no other survey has been provided yet from the server.
-The user will get a message stating that `No survey data currently available.
+If the survey data has already been submitted and no other survey has been provided yet from the server, the user will get a message stating that `No survey data currently available.
 Please try again later.`
 <br/>
 <a href="https://e-commerce-gig.s3.eu-west-2.amazonaws.com/5efd9987b53dfa39cc27bae9/Screenshot+(109).png">
 <img src="images/7.png" alt="PROJECT_IMAGE">